ArundhatiApte/ResponsiveWebSockets.js/README.md

 ### Installation

-`npm install github:ArundhatiApte/ResponsiveWebSockets-JS`
+`npm install github:ArundhatiApte/ResponsiveWebSockets.js`
 or
-`yarn add github:ArundhatiApte/ResponsiveWebSockets-JS`
+`yarn add github:ArundhatiApte/ResponsiveWebSockets.js`

-Or download and use package from last release.
+Or download and use package from releases.

 ### Usage